Kevin Gausman: 2016 season

 Gausman started the 2016 season on the disabled list.
-He made his season debut on April 25 against the Rays, earning a tough loss after going five innings and giving up one run on three hits.
+He made his season debut on April 25 against the Tampa Bay Rays, earning a loss after going five innings and giving up one run on three hits.
 He earned a no decision in his next start, as the Orioles lost 8–7 against the White Sox.
 Gausman went six innings, allowing three runs (two earned).
 His next start was the best of his career, as he pitched eight shutout innings, allowing only three hits along with no walks and four strikeouts.
 He earned a no decision, though, as the Orioles eventually won the game 1–0 in the tenth inning.

 Gausman pitched to a 4.15 ERA and 1–6 record in 15 pre-All Star Break starts.

-On August 28, Gausman pitched seven scoreless innings against the Yankees, raising his scoreless innings streak to 132/3 innings.
+On August 28, Gausman pitched seven scoreless innings against the Yankees.
 In his next start against the Yankees, Gausman pitched six shutout innings, raising his scoreless innings streak to 192/3 innings.
 He struck out eight batters and won his career-high fourth straight start.
 Gausman also tied his career high with his seventh win of the year, while lowering his ERA to 3.58.
 He extended the scoreless innings streak to 211/3 against the Tigers before allowing a run in the second inning of a 4–3 loss.
 Following this start, he threw eight scoreless innings in a 1–0 victory over the Red Sox, improving to 8–10 on the year and lowering his ERA to 3.43.

 Gausman finished the year 11–12, despite pitching to a 3.61 ERA, due to low run support.
-He pitched a career-high in innings, and struck out a career-high 174 batters.
-His 8.716 K/9 and his 3.706 K/BB were both 10th in the AL.
+He struck out 174 batters in 179 2/3 innings.
+His 8.716 K/9 and his 3.706 strikeout-to-walk ratio were both 10th in the AL.

-2017 season
+2017–2018

-On March 28, 2017, Gausman was named the Orioles' Opening Day starting pitcher for the first time in his career.
+On March 28, 2017, Gausman was named the Orioles' Opening Day starting pitcher.
 He pitched 5 1/3 innings on Opening Day, allowing two runs on five hits and four walks, while also striking out four batters.
-Gausman earned the no decision.
+Gausman earned a no decision.
 On May 3, Gausman was ejected for the first time in his major league career after hitting Xander Bogaerts with a pitch.
-On July 29, Gausman pitched the longest outing of his career against the Texas Rangers, going 82/3 shutout innings while striking out eight batters and earning the victory.
+On July 29, Gausman pitched the longest outing of his career so far, going 82/3 shutout innings against the Texas Rangers while striking out eight batters and earning the victory.

 For the season, he led the league with 34 starts, and his 179 strikeouts and 186 2/3 innings pitched were both 10th in the AL. He had the lowest percentage of balls pulled against him (33.3%) among major league pitchers.
 His 8.630 K/9 was 10th in the AL.